ciscoheat/superforms-web/src/routes/+page.md

 <Header />

-Superforms is a SvelteKit library that brings you a comprehensive solution for **server and client validation**, and **client-side display** of forms.
+Superforms is a SvelteKit form library that brings you a comprehensive solution for **server and client form validation**.
 It supports a multitude of validation libraries:

 <Libraries />